 They say that, ‘History is the lies of the winners’.
-Well I’m a fisherman, so I am expected to be ‘economical with the truth’, and in my prime I won a few of the Club’s competitions; therefore you are perfectly entitled to read the following, which is my version of the Club’s recent history, with a skeptical eye.
-Anyway it’s not really a history, it’s more a series of random recollections.
+Well I’m a fisherman, so I am expected to be ‘economical with the truth’, and in my prime I won a few of the Club’s competitions; therefore you are perfectly entitled to read the following, which is my version of the Club’s recent history, with a sceptical eye.
+Anyway, it’s not really a history, it’s more a series of random recollections.

 Since contacting several of our senior members, some information has been forthcoming.
 Peter Comrie and Jim More provided old Membership Cards, which gives information on Office Bearers, subscriptions and rules.
-Dave Thomson provided some ‘tall tales’, and Dr. David Primrose, who joined the Club in 1962 and who, along with the Rev. Willy McLeod, had been one of our auditors since 1967, has taken the trouble to search the archives of the William Patrick Library.
+Dave Thomson provided some ‘tall tales’, and Dr. David Primrose, who joined the Club in 1962 and who, along with the Rev. Willy McLeod, has been one of our auditors since 1967, has taken the trouble to search the archives of the William Patrick Library.
 He has produced several leads to follow up and amongst his findings was that in 1927 a competition was cancelled because of the ‘Depression’.

 I joined the Club in 1973, having applied, waited and then having been vetted at an interview.
 Membership cost £5.
-Names of previously active Club officers I heard mentioned were, Jimmy Craig, Jim Forsythe and Ian Cooper.
+Names of previously active Club officers I heard mentionedwere, Jimmy Craig, Jim Forsythe and Ian Cooper.
 I was elected to the Committee in 1977.
-The Committee met in a wee room upstairs in the Co-operative hall, at Broadcroft, on what is now the Kirkintilloch by-pass.
-Since the early 1980’s the Committee has had its meetings at Lenzie Rugby Club.
+The Committee met in a wee room,upstairs in the Co-operative hall, at Broadcroft, on what is now the Kirkintilloch by-pass.
+Since the early 1980’s, the Committee has had its meetings at Lenzie Rugby Club.

 In my early days on the Committee, the then Treasurer, Joe Perkins used to organise fishing outings.
 I only went on a few of these, but I gather from the then Secretary, Harry Miller, that my experience was typical.
 We started off very early and were driven in a mini-bus to a loch or river.
 The President and his cronies would commandeer any boats, leaving the rest of us to our own devices.
-We would fish happily till it was time to return and then would go to the nearest town or village for a refreshment.
+We would fish happily, till it was time to return and then would go to the nearest town or village for a refreshment.
 When it was time to leave, the search of the town’s inns, pubs and hotels would begin, looking for errant anglers.
 This was a self-defeating strategy, because as the search party grew larger, those who had been searching longest, felt they needed a ‘quick half’ to sustain themselves and so became detached from the search party, requiring the search party to return to the establishment where they were last seen.
-The search of the hostelries in quite a small village could take a long time, and usually was only successful, when alcoholic exhaustion had set in.
+The search of the hostelries in quite a small village could take a long time, and usually was only successful when alcoholic exhaustion had set in.

 On one trip I was on, to an exclusive fly-only loch in Galloway, the bus-driver returned to the bus, with a sack containing 23 brownies caught on the diving minnow.
 To Caurnie members in those days, rules were elastic and subject to interpretation.
-I remember our late President Jacky Stewart, in the 1980’s arguing that fly and maggot was alright on the fly-only Antermony Loch.
+I remember our late President, Jacky Stewart, in the 1980’s arguing that fly and maggot was alright on the fly-only Antermony Loch.
 In the Club’s boat shed, until very recently there was a small plastic dinghy that for years was kept in Jacky’s garden, filled with water and minnows for bait.

 At this time a ladies angling club, the ‘Invicta’ club, were given the use of the club’s boats, free for one day a year, and a Club committee member brought them to the jetty, bailed them out, put in the oars, and put them away at night.
 Thank God for women’s lib.

-David Primrose remembers AGMs being held under gaslight in the big Co-op hall.
+Dr. David Primrose remembers AGMs being held under gaslight in the big Co-op hall.
 He reminded me of the perennial debates about bait fishing & spinning, which usually started off with a proposal to allow fishing with worms.
 This was followed by a number of amendment proposals, such as ‘only after June’ or ‘only when bank fishing’, or ‘only for pensioners’, or ‘only for Juniors, etc, etc until there were half-a-dozen amendments which were discussed round and round in circles, until someone proposed, ‘status quo’ and this was always carried, to the great relief of all, otherwise meetings would have lasted all night.
-Generally the Committee was elected ‘en bloc’, with new members being drafted in to fill ‘dead men’s shoes’.
+Generally, the Committee was elected ‘en bloc’, with new members being drafted in to fill ‘dead men’s shoes’.